 Augustus

-Augustus by Praetorian is an open-source prompt injection tool specifically designed for security researchers testing LLM applications in authorized contexts.
+Augustus by Praetorian is an open-source prompt-injection tool for security researchers operating under authorized engagements.

 How to Defend Against These Attacks

-If you’re building an AI chatbot, here’s how to protect it:
+If you’re shipping an AI chatbot, here’s how to harden it:

-1. Never put secrets in the system prompt.
-API keys, database credentials, and internal URLs should be in environment variables or secure vaults, not in the prompt text.
+1. No secrets in prompts.
+API keys, credentials, and internal URLs belong in secret managers, not prompt text.

-3. Use prompt sandboxing.
-Separate system instructions from user input with clear delimiters.
-Some frameworks use XML tags or special tokens to create boundaries.
+3. Sandbox the prompt.
+Separate system instructions from user input with clear delimiters or special tokens.

-4. Assume the prompt will leak.
-Design your system prompt as if it will become public.
-Don’t rely on it for security, only for behavior guidance.
+4. Assume leakage.
+Design the prompt as if it will become public.
+Use it for behavior shaping, not security.

-5. Test with red teaming tools.
-Run Promptfoo or similar tools regularly.
-Automated testing catches vulnerabilities that manual review misses.
+6. Test with red-teaming tools.
+Run Promptfoo regularly.
+Automated suites catch what manual review misses.

-6. Monitor and log.
-Track unusual conversation patterns.
-Multiple users asking “what are your instructions” in different ways is a red flag.
+7. Monitor and log.
+Repeated “what are your instructions” rephrasings across users is a red flag.

 Frequently Asked Questions